Seven Social Sins: Influence

+In 2025, Ahir Shah made a BBC Radio 4 series, 7 Blunders of the World, based on the list.

 Politics without principle

 Regarding "politics without principle", Gandhi said having politics without truth(s) to justly dictate the action creates chaos, which ultimately leads to violence.
 Gandhi called these missteps "passive violence", ‘which fuels the active violence of crime, rebellion, and war.’
 He said, "We could work 'til doomsday to achieve peace and would get nowhere as long as we ignore passive violence in our world."

 Politics is literally defined as, "The struggle in any group for power that will give one or more persons the ability to make decisions for the larger group."

 Mohandas Gandhi defined principle as, "the expression of perfection, and as imperfect beings like us cannot practice perfection, we devise every moment limits of its compromise in practice."

 There are many different types of regimes in the world whose politics differ.
 Based on Gandhi’s Blunder Politics without Principle, a regime type might be more of a root of violence than another because one regime has more principle than the other.
 Regimes have different types of fighting and aggression tactics, each desiring different outcomes.

 This difference affects the actions taken by political heads in countries across the globe.
 Gandhi wrote, "An unjust law is itself a species of violence."
 The aggression of one country on another may be rooted in the government's creation of an unjust law.
 For example, a war of irredentism fought for one state to reclaim territory that was lost due to a law promoting ethnic cleansing.

 Principle in one country could easily be a crime in another.
 This difference leads one to believe that the root of violence is inevitably present somewhere in the world.
-“Politics without Principle” will inevitably take place throughout time.
+"Politics without Principle" will inevitably take place throughout time.